I Tested Over 20 Bike Comptuers Over the Past 3 Years – These Are the 11 Best Ones!

 However, the biggest disadvantage of the Edge 1040 and Edge 1040 Solar is their price, which is higher than that of the Edge 1030 Plus upon release.

-Nonetheless, I believe that the improvements make it worth the upgrade from the 1030 Plus.
-You can also read my comparison of Edge 1040 vs. Edge 1030 Plus for more details.
+Nonetheless, the improvements make it worth the upgrade from the 1030 Plus.
+For more details, read my comparison of Edge 1040 vs. Edge 1030 Plus.

 Garmin Edge 1030 Plus